tbumi/glacier-upload/README.md

 ## Dependencies

-The script has only one dependency: [boto3](https://github.com/boto/boto3/).
-It is built to run on Python 3 (tested on Python 3.6).
+The script has only two dependencies: [boto3](https://github.com/boto/boto3/) and [click](http://click.pocoo.org).

+It is built to run on Python 3.5 and newer.
 Python 2 is not supported.

 ## Contributing